 The Campus Minister coordinates the daily prayer of the school by emphasizing the liturgical seasons and calendar of the Catholic Church.
-Two student groups offer prayer opportunities in the Chapel.
+Two student groups offer prayer opportunities during the Advisory period in the Chapel.
 Radiate is a student-led prayer organization that meets once a week for intercessory prayer and the Pro-Life Club prays a weekly Divine Mercy Chaplet for an increased respect for life.
 All students are welcome to join these groups.
-Soul Officers from our four Houses lead the school in morning and afternoon prayer.